What is accumulated depreciation? A guide for small businesses

 How accumulated depreciation works

 On your balance sheet, accumulated depreciation sits directly beneath the related fixed asset.
-This lets you see the original cost and total depreciation side-by-side.
+This lets you see the original cost and total depreciation side by side.

 Is accumulated depreciation an asset or a liability?

-Accumulated depreciation is a contra asset account, not an asset or liability.
+Accumulated depreciation is a contra asset account, not an asset or a liability.
 It appears on the balance sheet but works differently from both.

 Here's why it isn't classified as a liability: